hernanat/dcolor/README.md

 # DColor: A Domain Coloring Python Module

+# 27DEC2025 UPDATE

+This project has been migrated to Codeberg.
+Please submit any future issues / changes [here](https://codeberg.org/hernanat/dcolor).

 ## What is DColor?

 DColor is a Python 3 module for visualizing complex-valued functions using a [Domain Coloring](https://en.wikipedia.org/wiki/Domain_coloring) scheme.